Freedom of religion in Tajikistan: Restrictions on religious freedom

-The Government bans the extremist Islamist political organization Hizb ut-Tahrir and its members are subject to arrest and imprisonment for subversion.
+Each week, the government will approve a subject to be spoken on at Friday mosque services.

-Although the DRA has not refused any religious group registration, it has declined to accept some applications, citing missing documentation or other technicalities.
-Some religious groups, unable to register, claim the excuses are false and a way to deny registration.
-Local authorities in some cases use the registration requirement to prevent activities by some groups.
-The government does not explicitly prohibit or discourage specific religious groups.
-Some religious leaders allege that there is a de facto moratorium on new registrations pending adoption of the new draft religion law.
+All religious organizations must register with the government.
+In May 2022, the Committee on Religion, Regulation of Traditions, Celebrations, and Ceremonies (CRA) announced that they will no longer register any new Christian churches.

-Although the DRA reports it did not close any registered mosques or prayer rooms during this reporting period and was no longer pursuing a registration campaign, the media reports that authorities closed down several unregistered prayer groups, mosques, and madrassahs.
+Production and distribution of all religious literature must go through the CRA.
+In 2022, they approved about 40% of materials submitted to them.
+Any violation of this law is subject to fines of up to US$6700.
+Several bookshops were closed down in 2022.

 The local government of Tursonzade continued to use administrative barriers to prevent the registration of a place of worship for the Jehovah's Witnesses, in spite of their national registration and DRA efforts on their behalf.

 The DRA controls participation in the Hajj and imposes restrictions on pilgrims ("hajjis").
 Tajikistan require air travel for the Hajj and controls local tour operators, citing hygiene and safety concerns as reasons for limiting other means of travel.
 Hajjis are required to register with the DRA and deposit $2,500 (8,625 Tajik Somoni) prior to departure.
 In 2007, the DRA apparently lifted the previous quota limit of 3,500 citizen hajjis; as a result, 4,622 citizens participated in the Hajj in 2007, compared with 3,450 in 2006 and 4,072 in 2005, out of the overall quota of 6,000 hajjis that the Saudis allocated.